 After we have had some fun with foil boats, we do a little water displacement experiment.
 I fill a mini loaf pan full to the brim with water and place it into a larger foil dish pan.
 It has to be RIGHT at the edge, or the experiment won't work.
 Then, I get a block or a piece of wood (the heavier the better) and place it in.
 Of course, water pours over the age of the mini pan.
 In theory, if you weigh the water that is displaced, it should weigh the same amount as the piece of wood that you put in.
 This help them understand the science beyond water displacement and why ships can stay afloat.

-At this point, the kids are getting excited to learn about the Titanic and have some good background information.
-It’s when I pull out the Titanic Passenger Tickets that they burst at the seams.
+At this point, the kids are getting excited to learn about the Titanic and have some good background information from our earlier Titanic Lessons.
+It's when I pull out the Titanic Passenger Tickets that they burst at the seams.
 In that moment, they realize the gravity of it all–the fact that these are REAL people that this awful thing happened to, not just actors on a movie screen.

 Each student gets their own ticket aboard the Titanic and we research our passengers.
 Sometimes I wait for them to do their research until the end so that they don't know their fate.
 I have done it both ways, and its a very powerful lesson, no matter when they research their passenger.